Knowledge Base

 RealMedia is a multimedia container format created by RealNetworks.

-and RealAudio and is used for streaming content over the Internet.
-Typically
+with RealVideo and RealAudio and is used for streaming content over

 What is SWF format?